noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 #### Dealing with Outliers and Influential Studies

-We know from this data that three comparisons in our dataset are potential outliers, but they aren't significant.
+We know from this data that three comparisons in our dataset are potential outliers, but they aren't significantly influencing our overall meta-analytical result.
 What do we do from here?
 Well, there's a lot of options, but here are my recommended steps:

 -   Go back to your data and check the effect size.
 Is it oddly large or small?
 If so, check and see if you have a typo in the data.